Can Large Language Models Transform Computational Social Science?: Discussion

 For generation tasks, the results are clear-cut.
 Even the largest open-source models failed to generate meaningful responses for CSS tasks.
-Even when labeled data is available, the best \textit{OpenAI models outperform fine-tuned baselines consistently} and approach parity with gold human annotations when evaluated by crowdworkers.
-For CSS experts looking to generate interpretations or explanations of data, ChatGPT is the clear leading \llm{} by both price and performance.
+Even when labeled data is available, the best \textit{proprietary models outperform fine-tuned baselines consistently} and approach parity with gold human annotations when evaluated by crowdworkers.
+For CSS experts looking to generate interpretations or explanations of data, \texttt{gpt-3.5-turbo} is the clear leading \llm{} by both price and performance.
 No matter which modeling decision is made, practitioners should keep the limitations of natural language generation in mind, understanding that explanations are not causal and recognizing the risks that come with model errors and hallucinations (see \S\ref{subsub:final_considerations_for_css}).

-Our work shows that \textbf{all \llm{s} struggle to a greater degree with conversational and full document data}.
-Moreover, \textbf{\llm{s} currently lack clear cross-document reasoning capabilities}, limiting common CSS applications like topic modeling.
-For CSS subfields that study these discourse types---sociology, literature, and psychology---\llm{s} have major limitations and are unlikely to have major immediate impact.
+Our work shows that \textbf{all \llm{s} struggle most with conversational and full document data}.
+Also, \textbf{\llm{s} currently lack clear cross-document reasoning capabilities}, limiting extremely common CSS applications like topic modeling.
+For CSS subfields which often study these discourse types---sociology, literature, and psychology---\llm{s} have major limitations and are unlikely to have major immediate impact.
 NLP researchers who aim to improve existing \llm{s} to empower more CSS tasks should study the unique technical challenges of conversations, long documents, and cross-document reasoning~\citep{beltagy2020longformer, caciularu2021cdlm, yu2021score}.